 Q: How much do you charge?

-A: I charge $170 per individual session and $185 per couples or families for 45-50 minute sessions.
+A: I charge $210 per 50-minute session.
 Payment will be collected at the time of service.

 Q: Do you accept insurance?

 A: No, I do not accept any insurance.
 I will collect payment in full from you at the time of service.
 If you have a PPO type plan and want to submit a claim for out-of-network reimbursement, I can give you a receipt or submit a claim on your behalf to help facilitate any reimbursement you may be entitled to.
 Please note that submitting an insurance claim means I will need to give you a mental health diagnosis.